mozillach/gh-projects-content-queue/templates/README.md

 # {repo}
 This repo is used to plan content for the accounts listed below.
-All the planing happens in the project board "{board}".
+All the planing happens in these project boards:
+{board}

 ## Accounts
 {accounts}